-Ocean Science Consulting Limited (OSC) Marine Mammal Observer (MMO) and Passive Acoustic Monitoring (PAM) training course is approved by the New Zealand Department of Conservation (DOC), as being consistent with standards in the ‘2013 code of conduct for minimising acoustic disturbance to marine mammals from seismic survey operations’ (referred to as the Code, available here).
-The knowledge, skills and experience derived from the PAM element of the course is also applicable worldwide, rendering trained PAM course graduates the ability to work as PAM Operators internationally.
+Ocean Science Consulting NZ (Asia-Pacific) Limited (OSC-NZ) offers New Zealand Department of Conservation (DOC)-accredited training courses for Marine Mammal Observers (MMO) and Passive Acoustic Monitoring (PAM) Observers.
+MMO, and PAM Operators are trained to follow the most up to date guidelines and codes of practice to minimise the risk of injury and disturbance to marine mammals from piling, geophysical surveys, and explosives.
+DOC-accreditation is consistent with standards in the ‘2013 code of conduct for minimising acoustic disturbance to marine mammals from seismic survey operations’ (the Code).
+The knowledge, skills and experience derived from the PAM element of the DOC-approved course is also applicable worldwide, rendering trained PAM course graduates the ability to work as PAM Operators internationally.

-OSC’s high quality course involves responsive personal (including one-to-one) tuition throughout, hands-on experience with state-of-the-art PAM equipment during classroom theory and practical sessions, and field practice aboard a survey vessel at sea.
+OSC-NZ’s DOC-approved MMO course includes lectures, discussion, and practical elements in an intensive one-day training course.
+OSC’s DOC-approved 7-day MMO & PAM course involves responsive personal (including one-to-one) tuition throughout, hands-on experience with state-of-the-art PAM equipment during classroom theory and practical sessions, and field practice aboard a survey vessel at sea.

-OSC’s course instructors are highly experienced and degree-level qualified scientists, practiced MMOs and PAM Operators, and authors of the ‘Marine Mammal Observer and Passive Acoustic Monitoring Handbook’ which forms the manual for the course.
+Our course instructors are highly experienced and degree-level qualified scientists, practiced MMOs and PAM Operators.
+OSC-NZ’s ‘Marine Mammal Observer and Passive Acoustic Monitoring Handbook’ forms the manual for the course.

-OSC’s knowledge and expertise is second-to-none, so this course is the obvious choice for anyone wishing to train and prepare as a competent MMO and PAM Operator to work in the field anywhere in the world (please note additional local qualifications and experience may be required).
+OSC-NZ’s knowledge and expertise is second-to-none, so these courses are the obvious choices for anyone wishing to train and prepare as a competent MMO or PAM Operator.

 Please note that this is not simply an ‘attend-and-pass course’.
 In accordance with DOC’s requirements, successful candidates must achieve ‘results of 75% and above’, although we will provide further reassessment procedures for those initially scoring less than 75%.
-This high pass mark is a key selling point for successful candidates; furthermore, for candidates who preform exceptionally, OSC may have opportunities for employment and/or scientific research.
+In addition, These high pass marks are a key selling point for successful candidates; furthermore, for candidates who preform exceptionally, OSC-NZ may have opportunities for employment and/or scientific research.

-All candidates will be expected to have their own equipment, including reticle binoculars (i.e. lens stencilled with measurements for range estimation), handheld GPS, ID guide, and a laptop pre-loaded with NZ data forms, software required for their GPS, and PAMGuard.
+All candidates must have their own equipment, including reticle binoculars (i.e. lens stencilled with measurements for range estimation), handheld GPS, and marine mammal ID guide, a laptop pre-loaded with NZ data forms, software required for their GPS, and PAMGuard.